auth0/docs/articles/api/authentication/api-authz/_get-token.md

 #### Remarks

-- You can get the authenticator ID by listing the authenticators, as shown on __List MFA Authenticators__.
+- You can get the authenticator ID by listing the authenticators as shown on __List MFA Authenticators__.
 - You need an access token with scope `remove:authenticators` to call this endpoint.

 #### More Information